redhat-cop/openshift-migration-best-practices/troubleshooting.md

 # Cleaning up a failed migration

-## Failed migration, how to clean up and retry
+## Deleting resources

 Ensure stage pods have been cleaned up.
 If a migration fails during stage or copy, the 'stage' pods will be retained to allow debugging.
 Before proceeding with a reattempt of the migration the stage pods need to be manually removed.

-## Scale a quiesced application back
+## Unquiescing an application

-If the migrated source application was quiesced during your migration, you will also need to scale it back to its initial replica count.
-This can be done manually by editing the deployment primitive (Deployment, DeploymentConfig, etc.) and setting the `spec.replicas` field back to the original, non-zero value:
+If your application was quiesced during migration, you should unquiesce it by scaling it back to its initial replica count.

+This can be done manually by editing the deployment primitive (Deployment, DeploymentConfig, etc.) and setting the `spec.replicas` field back to its original, non-zero value:

 ```
 $ oc edit deployment <deployment_name>
 ```

-Alternatively, you can scale your deployment with the oc scale cmd:
+Alternatively, you can scale your deployment with the `oc scale` command:

 ```
 $ oc scale deployment <deployment_name> --replicas=<desired_replicas>